home-assistant-HomeWhiz/home-assistant-HomeWhiz/README.md

 ## Installation

+### Option 1.
+Using HACS
+1. Add this repository to [HACS custom repositories](https://hacs.xyz/docs/faq/custom_repositories/)
+2. Search for `home-assistant-homewhiz` on HACS integration page
+3. Install the integration and Restart Home Assistant

+### Option 2.
+Manually
 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.
 3. In the `custom_components` directory (folder) create a new folder called `HomeWhiz`.